 TOEFL full form: Test of English as Foreign Language

 TOEFL is a test of the English language in foreign countries.
-It is a standardized test to measure the English of non-native speakers willing to apply for American Universities.
+It is a standardized test to measure the English of non-native speakers willing to apply to American Universities.
 All English language academies and professional bodies accept it.
 It is one of the two major tests for the English language along with IELTS.
 TOEFL is an ETS (Educational Testing Service) trademark.
 Here is all the information about the TOEFL test.

 There are mainly two types of TOEFL: